Skip to main content

 Drug interactions of acetaminophen vs. aspirin

 Acetaminophen and aspirin can interact with other medicines, leading to adverse effects or changes in effectiveness.
-Aspirin can interact with other blood thinners, such as antiplatelet agents, and drugs with blood thinning effects, such as SSRIs and SNRIs
+For example, aspirin can interact with blood thinners, such as antiplatelet agents, and other drugs with blood-thinning effects, such as selective serotonin reuptake inhibitors (SSRIs) and serotonin-norepinephrine reuptake inhibitors (SNRIs).

-Caution is advised when using acetaminophen and warfarin together due to an increased bleeding risk.
-However, in general, acetaminophen may be a more suitable pain reliever for people taking blood thinners, as it does not typically increase blood thinning effects.
+In general, acetaminophen may be a more suitable pain reliever for people taking blood thinners, as it does not typically increase blood thinning effects.
+However, this isn’t always the case.
+Studies suggest using acetaminophen and warfarin together may lead to an increased bleeding risk

 Drug Drug Class Acetaminophen Aspirin